seqan/seqan3/doc/tutorial/argument_parser/index.md

 SeqAn3 offers two file validator types: the seqan3::input_file_validator and the seqan3::output_file_validator.
 On construction, the validator receives a list (vector) of valid file extensions that are tested against the extension of the parsed option value.
-The validator throws a seqan3::parser_invalid_argument exception whenever a given filename's extension is not in the given list of valid extensions or if the specified path does not name a file but a directory.
-In addition, the seqan3::input_file_validator checks if the file already exists, while on the opposite the seqan3::output_file_validator checks if the file does not already exists in order to prevent overwriting an already existing file.
+The validator throws a seqan3::parser_invalid_argument exception whenever a given filename's extension is not in the given list of valid extensions.
+In addition, the seqan3::input_file_validator checks if the file exists, is a regular file and is readable.
+The seqan3::output_file_validator on the other hand ensures that the output does not already exist (in order to prevent overwriting an already existing file) and that it can be created.

+\note If you want to allow any extension just use a default constructed file validator.

 Using the seqan3::input_file_validator: